Nico1395/godot-addons-dependency-injection/README.md

 There are two other projects that attempt to support DI in Godot C#, [Chickensoft.AutoInject](https://github.com/chickensoft-games/AutoInject) and [Godot.DependencyInjection](https://github.com/Filip-Drabinski/Godot.DependencyInjection) (unofficial repository, just like mine).
 However the first one is simply not my taste and the second has not been maintained for a while and I didnt get it to run.
 As a result I tried implementing basic dependency injection on my own...

-## Disclaimer
 While I have experience with C# .NET/ASP.NET, I am new to Godot.
-As a result there might be performance implications that I am simply not aware of.
-I plan on adding performance logging soon.
-Feel free to let me know if there is anything I can improve, or simply contribute.

-My goal was to write something that works as well as possible while being as simple as possible in terms of setup.
-I also like dependency injection in Razor components (at least when having a partial code-behind class in a separate file), so this approach is very similar in its using.
+So I am open to suggestions for optimizing or expanding the projects featureset.

 ## Features
 - Very simple and minimal to setup